 Dr. Margaret Phillips

 Typically, you will find Margaret behind the scenes.
 Drs.
 Margaret and Jim met in veterinary school in Gainesville, FL in 1984 and have been together since that time.
 Upon graduation in 1988, they moved to Orlando, FL, and 2 years later they moved to Raleigh, NC so Margaret could begin a residency in Veterinary Dermatology.
 After completing the residency and passing the certification examination, the doctors Phillips moved to Nashville.
 Margaret, now a board certified specialist in veterinary dermatology, opened a practice limited to dermatology patients.
 She saw patients from 1992 through her retirement in May 2016.
-Although retired from clinical practice, she stays quite busy with a variety of endeavors like walking, yoga, hiking, tracking, fundraising, and gardening.
+Although retired from clinical practice, she stays quite busy with a variety of endeavors like walking, yoga, hiking, tracking and gardening.
 Dr. Margaret is the current Secretary-Treasurer of the Tennessee Veterinary Medical Association and the Tennessee Veterinary Medical Foundation, a member of the American Veterinary Medical Association as well as the American College of Veterinary Dermatology, and a proud cosponsor of The Sandee and Gracie Memorial Dialysis Unit by Frankie’s Friends and an enthusiastic supporter of the Middle TN German Shepherd Dog Nonprofit Rescue.